Running examples

 request to https://api.kublau.com/graphql

 with the query as the payload.
-You can authorize your request by using a to use as a bearer token.
+You can authorize your request by using a test API key to use as a bearer token.

 Example: